Invader Zim: Broadcast history

 Invader Zim premiered on March 30, 2001, and contains 20 episodes in its first season.
 At the beginning of the series, new episodes of Invader Zim were aired on Friday nights usually at 9:00PM (ET/PT).
 In August 2001, Nickelodeon officially renewed the series for a second season, which was originally planned to consist of 20 episodes.

-Invader Zims Friday night time slot ceased with the episode, "Door to Door" which was originally scheduled to premiere on September 14, 2001.
+Invader Zims Friday night time slot ceased with the episode "Door to Door", which was originally scheduled to premiere on September 14, 2001.
 But after the attacks of 9/11, three days prior, "Door to Door" and its paired episode "FBI Warning of Doom" ended up getting abruptly pulled from Nickelodeon's schedule and pushed back over six months to March 2002.
-This was partly because "Door to Door" contained a violent scene which resembled the attacks of 9/11, that now needed to be cut and re-done; but also due to the "blanket fears that anything remotely violent would be received as being in poor taste" given the atmosphere and condition of the country at the time.
-Invader Zim suffered creatively after 9/11 and Nickelodeon began frequently and inconveniently changing the shows' time slots with little promotion for new episodes which led to an even further drop in ratings and viewership.
+This was partly because "Door to Door" contained a violent scene which resembled the attacks of 9/11, which now needed to be cut and re-done, but also due to the "blanket fears that anything remotely violent would be received as being in poor taste", given the atmosphere and condition of the country at the time.
+Invader Zim suffered creatively after 9/11, and Nickelodeon began frequently and inconveniently changing the show's time slots, with little promotion for new episodes, which led to an even further drop in ratings and viewership.

-The uncut version of "Door to Door" was accidentally aired on Nickelodeon on March 29, 2002, which was the first time the episode premiered.
+The uncut version of "Door to Door" was accidentally aired on Nickelodeon on March 29, 2002, the episode's first airing.
 All subsequent airings of "Door to Door" were of the cut version.